AllgeierSchweiz/azure-openai-lab/README.md

 The solution aims to combat food waste by empowering users to effortlessly manage their food inventory, track food expiration dates, and receive personalized recipe suggestions via email, all with a simple product scan.

-Unfortunately, we don't have time to build the entire architecture of this solution, for this reason, we will focus on creating the personalized recipe suggestions aspect using the Azure OpenAI Service.
+Unfortunately, we don't have time to build the entire architecture of this solution, for this reason, we will focus on creating the personalized recipe suggestions aspect using Azure OpenAI Service.

 #### 2.1 Objectives